Dynamical axisymmetric compact objects in General Relativity: Generalized Kodama vector beyond spherical symmetry

 Being directly related to the expansions of the outward and inward null vectors, they can be used to track the presence of (anti-)trapping horizons and, consequently, (anti-)trapped regions, just as the Kodama vector does in spherical symmetry.
 It is important to emphasize that, in general, different choices of tetrad correspond to different null vectors and therefore yield different expansions with distinct “zero-loci.”
 Only in very special circumstances does the vanishing of an expansion correspond to a genuine geometric surface, such as a horizon.
 Since each null congruence intersects a horizon differently—or may fail to intersect it altogether—its transverse deformations and associated expansions generally exhibit distinct behaviors.
 The expansion of a null congruence acquires a geometrically meaningful and invariant interpretation only under a specific condition: both null vectors must be orthogonal to a fixed spacelike two-surface.
 This is precisely the framework underlying trapped surfaces, marginally trapped surfaces, marginally outer trapped surfaces, and quasi-local horizon theory.
 This is exactly the situation considered here.
 The null tetrad used to construct the MCV is defined by null vectors that are orthogonal to a physically meaningful two-dimensional surface.
 As a result, the corresponding zero-loci faithfully reproduce the location of trapped and anti-trapped surfaces in a fully coordinate-independent manner.

-Now, for clarity, let us briefly recall the different definitions of horizons and examine how the norm of the vectors $(H, H_{\perp})$ behaves in each case. \begin{itemize} \item An untrapped region, as in standard Minkowski spacetime, is characterized by
+Now, for clarity, let us briefly recall the different definitions of horizons and examine how the norm of the vectors $(H, H_{\perp})$ behaves in each case. \begin{itemize} \item First, a closed $2$-surface is said to be untrapped if the expansions of ingoing and outgoing light rays evaluated on that surface satisfy $\theta_{+}>0$ and $\theta_{-}<0$.
+Then, the closed $2$-surface where $\theta_{+} = 0$ and $\theta_{-} < 0$ defines future trapping horizons (corresponding either to black holes or contracting cosmological horizons), whereas the closed $2$-surface where $\theta_{-} = 0$ and $\theta_{+} > 0$ defines past anti-trapping horizons (corresponding to expanding cosmological horizons or white holes).
+They correspond to the trapped or anti-trapped closed $2$-surface one can use to foliate trapped and anti-trapped regions. \item An untrapped region is a region which can be foliated by a choice of untrapped closed $2$-surfaces, as in standard Minkowski spacetime.
+Within that region admitting such foliation, the expansion of the ingoing and outgoing light rays are characterized by

 which implies that outgoing light wave-fronts are expanding while ingoing ones are contracting, as expected in a normal region.
-In this untrapped region, $H_{\perp}$ is timelike while $H$ is spacelike. \item A trapped region corresponds to a region where
+In this untrapped region, $H_{\perp}$ is timelike while $H$ is spacelike. \item A trapped region corresponds to a region which can be foliated by a choice of trapped closed $2$-surfaces such that in that region, the expansions of in-going and out-going light rays satisfy

 In a trapped region, $H_{\perp}$ spacelike.
-Conversely, $H$ is timelike inside. \item An anti-trapped region corresponds to a region where
+Conversely, $H$ is timelike inside. \item An anti-trapped region which can foliated by a choice of anti-trapped closed $2$-surfaces such that within that region, the expansions of light rays behave as

-In an anti-trapped region, one obtains the same.
-Therefore, the sign of the norm of the MCV and its dual can only distinguish between untrapped versus (anti-)trapped regions, but not between antitrapped and trapped ones. \item Finally, the locus of points where $\theta_{+} = 0$ and $\theta_{-} < 0$ defines future trapping horizons (corresponding either to black holes or contracting cosmological horizons), whereas the locus of points where $\theta_{-} = 0$ and $\theta_{+} > 0$ defines past anti-trapping horizons (corresponding to expanding cosmological horizons or white holes). \end{itemize}